InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/praise-participants.md

 ## Problem

-How can we properly express our gratitude to a contributor for their InnerSource contribution to a project?
+How can we properly express our gratitude to a contributor for their contribution to an InnerSource project?
 We may not know precisely which words or communication channels we should use to express ourselves sincerely.
+But recognizing and thanking contributors is critical for keeping those contributors (and their managers) engaged in the work.
-Effective praise for participants follows a pattern, and following this pattern helps ensure that our messages of thanks come across clearly and graciously.
+Luckily, effective praise for participants follows a pattern, and following this pattern helps ensure that our messages of thanks come across clearly and graciously.
 It also makes us less likely to forget to praise our contributors, which is unfortunately too easy to do.

 ## Context